GraphQL-Designer/graphqldesigner.com/README.md

 - Client queries for User and the particular fields
 - A NoSQL schema or SQL create script for User

-Notice that all of these items revolve around similar information?
-User and its fields: id, age, and messages.
+You will notice that all these items revolve around a similar piece of information - User and its fields: id, age, and messages.

 GraphQL Designer solves this repetition by requiring the developer just to enter the information once.
-Once a GraphQL type is created on our platform, root queries, mutations, client queries, and a NoSQL schema or SQL create script is auto generated and ready for download.
+Once a GraphQL type is created on this platform, root queries, mutations, client queries, and a NoSQL schema or SQL create script is auto generated and ready for download.
 After download, the code can be simply dragged and dropped into your code base or favorite text editor!

 ## How To Use

 Visit [GraphQL Designer](https://www.graphqldesigner.com/) and choose a database model to implement (MongoDB or MySQL).
 Based on the database selected, our application will generate the code for your database schemas or build scripts and GraphQL resolvers.

 Next create a table for every GraphQL type your application will need.
-Each created table will also represent the structure of your NoSQL schema or SQL table.
+Each table created will also represent the structure of your NoSQL schema or SQL table.
 Each created table in our application can have several fields, which not only becomes a GraphQL field, but a SQL column or NoSQL key as well.

 ![](Screenshots/Screenshot-Schema.png)